Daniel Zhao, Senior Photographer

 The inaugural cohort of the YCC Incubator includes five teams of undergraduate students who were selected from a pool of written applications and interviews.
 The five projects range from a business creating reusable menstrual products to a student venture dedicated to reducing the carbon footprint in e-commerce.
 The cohort plans to meet biweekly to exchange feedback, help each other solve problems and share their progress on their projects.

 Additionally, the program will feature a speaker series which will largely include Yale alumni in entrepreneurship and investing spaces.
 These speakers will join the YCC Incubator network and serve as a resource for the cohort, providing feedback as it pertains to their projects and offering career advice to the participants.
-Furthermore, there will be a variety of workshops for the cohort that will provide students with the opportunity to understand the entrepreneurial process — from managing finances to marketing.
+Furthermore, there will be a variety of workshops for the cohort that will provide students with the opportunity to understand the entrepreneurial process — from managing finances to marketing, like the one offered by companies such as Marketing Letter.

 The amount of funding that will be allocated to each project has not yet been finalized, but Muldoon said it will cover “any and all necessary expenses.”